Grace Conkling: Background

 Grace Walcott Hazard was born in New York City on February 7, 1878.
 She earned a bachelor of letters degree at Smith College and then taught at the Graham School in New York.
 Hazard moved to France to study music, but she became ill and returned to the United States.

-In 1905, Hazard married Roscoe Platt Conkling, and they lived on a ranch in Mexico.
+In 1905, Hazard married Rose Platt Conkling, and they lived on a ranch in Mexico.
 Conkling had two daughters, Hilda and Elsa.
 She died at the age of 80 on November 15, 1958.

 Career

 In 1914, Hazard taught English at Smith College where she remained till she retired in 1947.
+She was a trustee of the Cummington School of the Arts, run by her colleague Katherine Frazier in western Massachusetts.

 Conkling attracted wide attention as the teacher of her little daughter, Hilda Conkling, whose Poems by a Little Girl (1920) displayed great ability at an early age.
 Grace copied down her daughter's poems as they were spoken, which is the only record that exists of Hilda's work.